luisbarrientosf/memorize-cards/README.md

 ## Considerations

 * DDD architecture.
-* CSS Modules pattern.
 * Repository pattern.
+* Tailwindcss are used for most of the components.
+* CSS Modules are used for complex animated components.
 * ObjectMother test pattern to generate mocks.
 * I decided to use only Jest, making unit-tests (components) and integration-tests (pages).
 Also, I added some tests for domain and infrastructure layer.
 * All my code is on `src` folder. `app` and `pages` folders are outside `src` because they belongs to Next.js configuration and routing.
 * Images and Fonts are optimized by Nextjs.
 * I consider that some React performance features like useMemo, useCallback and Lazy components are unnecessary at this level.
-* I consider that UI libraries like Tailwind, Material or Bootstrap are unnecesary because all components are hand-crafted.
 * I prefer the use of Typescript over Javascript Vanilla beacuse typing provides me more security to develop robust and scalable software.

 ## Posible improvements